garious/icontrib/README.md

 yoink.js is yet another module loader for JavaScript.

 * Yoink is small, simple and readable.
-Minified version is under a kilobyte!
+Minified version is under two kilobytes.

 * Yoink modules are simple.
 Here is the "Hello World" of Yoink modules: